Charles Portal, 1st Viscount Portal of Hungerford: First World War

 At the beginning of the First World War, Portal joined the British Army and served as a dispatch rider in the motorcycle section of the Royal Engineers on the Western Front.
 Portal was made a corporal very soon after joining the Army and he was commissioned as a second lieutenant only weeks later.
 Around the same time, Portal was commended in Sir John French's first despatch of September 1914.
 In December 1914, Portal was given command of all riders in the 1st Corps Headquarters Signals Company.

 In July 1915, with the need for dispatch riders decreasing, Portal transferred to the Royal Flying Corps (RFC).
 He served first as an observer and then, from November 1915, as a flying officer.
-He graduated as a pilot in April 1916, and joined No. 60 Squadron flying Morane biplanes on the Western Front.
+He graduated as a pilot in April 1916, and joined No. 60 Squadron flying Morane monoplanes on the Western Front.
 He became a flight commander with No. 3 Squadron flying BE2c aircraft on the Western Front on 16 July 1916.
 Portal was promoted to temporary major in June 1917 and given command of No. 16 Squadron flying RE8 aircraft on the Western Front at the same time.
 He was promoted to temporary lieutenant colonel on 17 June 1918 and given command of No. 24 (Training) Wing at RAF Grantham in August 1918.
-Portal was awarded the Military Cross in January 1917, the Distinguished Service Order (DSO) on 18 July 1917 and a Bar to his DSO on 18 July 1918.
+Portal was awarded the Military Cross in January 1917, the citation for which reads:

+He was also awarded the Distinguished Service Order (DSO) on 18 July 1917 and a Bar to his DSO on 18 July 1918.
+The DSO's citation reads: